HOME SEARCH ALL TOPICS

 The massive seaborn activity, known as the Normandy landings, started on the 6th June 1944.
 The harbour assembly started on 7th June and was ready just 6 days later.

-Mulberry caissons
+The Mulberry caissons

-Caissons were essentially huge hollow, steel reinforced concrete boxes, some 60 meters long by 15 meters wide and 18 meters deep, which, being hollow, could float.
+Caissons were essentially huge hollow, steel reinforced concrete boxes, about 60 meters long by 15 meters wide and 18 meters deep, which, being hollow, could float.
 In order to keep their construction secret while also spreading the workload, they were constructed at different locations scattered around the English coastline.
 Because they floated, they could be towed into position and sunk onto the sea bottom as required.

 There were 146 Caissons used together with 70 old disused merchant ships as shown in the sketch above.